-The respondent describes a pushback which occurred about 8 minutes after crossing the border to Greece from Bosna in Turkey.
-He was apprehended alone near a fence by a dried up river by eight Greek officers, some dressed in green military uniforms and some in blue police uniforms with greek flags on them.
+The respondent describes a pushback that occurred about 8 minutes after crossing the border to Greece from Bosna in Turkey on the 21st of December, 2020.
+He was apprehended alone near a fence by a dried-up river by eight Greek officers, some dressed in green military uniforms and some in blue police uniforms with greek flags on them.
 When he was caught, there were several other people whom the officers had caught shortly before.
-The police stole their phones, power banks and bags.
+The police stole their phones, power banks, and bags.
 The respondent explained that the others told the officers they were seeking asylum but the officers did not care, and if they tried to run away they would beat them and force them to undress.

 After they were apprehended the officers called for another truck to take them.
 The truck was a Greek military truck, white in colour and inside there were 2-3 more Greek officers.
 The officers collected the people who had been caught, including a pregnant woman, and put them all inside this truck and took them to a detention centre.
 The journey was about an hour long and the driving was described as reckless.
 At the detention centre there were another 20 police officers.

 The police officers put the people who had been caught in a small cell in what the respondent described as “no place to stay with a stinky smell”.
 They had access to a toilet but it was in awful condition too.
 There were 55-60 people from Syria, Pakistan, Afghanistan, and Egypt in the cell, including two minors (16 and 17 years old), and 2-3 old men over 60 years old.
 The respondent explained they were denied food and water.